openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

      "The other day the, secret, internal, 'from scratch' re-write  of GStreamer integration was announced by StarDivision.
 You can read the  wonderful news on their corporate blog.
 There is also some amusingly  mis-directed marketing effort focused on Ubuntu as well.
-What does this  mean for Linux usersÂ ?
+What does this  mean for Linux users ?
 Nothing.
-With this great leap forward in Linux  support you are unlikely to notice any difference at all; whyÂ ?
+With this great leap forward in Linux  support you are unlikely to notice any difference at all; why ?
 Because  all Linux distributions (SUSE, RedHat, Debian, Ubuntu, Mandriva, and  more than I can list) have already been shipping GStreamer support since  2006.
 That was mostly written by Radek Doulik from Novell, with fixes  from Redhat's superstar Caolan McNamara.
-     The real question is: Why would StarDivision want to draw  attention to their traditional feature gap, by making noise about  shipping multimedia support four+ years lateÂ ? while simultaneously  alienating valuable contributors and continuing to tear down its  developer community (that would love to help close OO.o's feature gap)Â ?  if that interests you - read on: ..."
+     The real question is: Why would StarDivision want to draw  attention to their traditional feature gap, by making noise about  shipping multimedia support four+ years late ? while simultaneously  alienating valuable contributors and continuing to tear down its  developer community (that would love to help close OO.o's feature gap) ?  if that interests you - read on: ..."